Investigating the usefulness of Quantum Blur: Adaptive Blur Effect

 This analysis will also be approximately true for any other sufficiently dense image.
 This exponential schedule of angles can therefore be used as an approximation of the adaptive blur, without the need for an analysis of the initial image.

 In Fig. (\ref{rxry}) we see that the behaviour of the adaptive blur has similarities to both the coherent and incoherent cases.
 Like the former, the interference effects prevent the detail and asymmetry from vanishing.
 However, like the latter the decay is relatively slow and smooth.
 Also, the use of different angles for the \texttt{rx} rotations on different qubits means that the same periodic behaviour is not seen.
-Some traces on the periodic process applied to each qubit are seen, however.
-Notably that the difference to the initial state does not increase monotonically, with a notable dip around $\theta=\pi/2$.